 The name of the game this holiday shopping season is scoring deals online from top brands — and the sooner, the better.
 Insights from Jungle Scout’s Q4 2022 Consumer Trends Report offers a full picture of where, when, what, and how Americans are shopping for holiday gifts.

-Over two-thirds of U.S. consumers (67%) are buying gifts on Amazon this holiday shopping season, which has already begun for roughly half of Americans.
+Over two-thirds of U.S. consumers (67%) are buying gifts on Amazon this holiday shopping season, which has already begun for roughly all Americans.
 This puts The Everything Store far ahead of any other retailer in popularity as Americans shop online and in-store, including mainstays like Walmart, Target, and Etsy.

-Amazon isn’t the only one making an impact on gift shopping this year: online shopping is hugely popular, with extended Black Friday deals drawing people to their computers and phones.
+Amazon isn’t the only one making an impact on gift shopping this year: online shopping is hugely popular, with extended Black Friday deals drawing people to all sorts of products.

-Many shoppers are spending more on holiday gifts in 2021
+Many shoppers are spending less on holiday gifts in 2022

 Holiday shopping started early this year